By Eduardo Ormaeche

 Day 21, 12 August 2018.
 Chuncho Lodge

-Our last day at Chuncho Lodge was dedicated to explore some of the forest trails, where we managed to find Striated Antbird, Rufous-capped Antthrush, Black-faced Antthrush, Red-necked Woodpecker, Crimson-crested Woodpecker, Turquoise Tanager, Brown-winged Schiffornis, the striking male Band-tailed Manakin, Plain-crowned Spinetail, Striolated Puffbird, and a female Black-tailed Trogon.
+Our last day at Chuncho Lodge was dedicated to exploring some of the forest trails, where we managed to find Striated Antbird, Rufous-capped Antthrush, Black-faced Antthrush, Red-necked Woodpecker, Crimson-crested Woodpecker, Turquoise Tanager, Brown-winged Schiffornis, the striking male Band-tailed Manakin, Plain-crowned Spinetail, Striolated Puffbird, and a female Black-tailed Trogon.
 During the afternoon we enjoyed Chestnut-capped Puffbird, Cinnamon-throated Woodcreeper, Yellow-billed Nunbird, Speckled Chachalaca, Great Antshrike, Streaked Flycatcher, Masked Tityra, and Epaulet Oriole.
 After dinner we tried to track down a Crested Owl near the lodge without success, but we scored with brilliant views of Tawny-bellied Screech Owl.

 Day 22, 13 August 2018.
 Flight to Cusco, birding the Cusco area, train to Aguas Calientes